 A deed is a type of document used to transfer Virginia real estate.
 It allows one or more current owners (grantors) to transfer property to one or more new owners (grantees).
-Several easy-to-follow steps are required to create a Virginia deed:
+Our online deed preparation service supports the following Virginia deed forms:

 Virginia recognizes three types of deeds that are defined by the warranty of title they provide or don’t provide.

 - General Warranty Deed Form – Provides a full warranty of title that includes a covenant to defend title against all claims, including claims by third parties based on actions that occurred before the grantor owned the property.
 Va.
 Code Ann. §§ 55-68 and 55-70 et seq.

 - Special Warranty Deed Form – Provides a limited warranty of title that only covers the period when the grantor owned the property.
 Va.
 Code Ann. § 55-69.

 - Quit Claim Deed Form – Provides no warranty of title.